LunarG/gfxreconstruct/USAGE_desktop.md

                                         to different allocations with different
                                         offsets.
 Uses VMA to manage allocations
                                         and suballocations.
-  --api <api>           Use the specified API for replay.
+  --api <api>           Use the specified API for replay (Windows only).
                         Available values are:
-                            vulkan      Replay with the Vulkan API enabled. dx12        Replay with the DirectX 12 API enabled. all         Replay with both the Vulkan and DirectX 12 APIs enabled.
+                            vulkan      Replay with the Vulkan API enabled. d3d12       Replay with the Direct3D API enabled. all         Replay with both the Vulkan and Direct3D 12 APIs enabled.
 This is the default.
   --no-debug-popup      Disable the 'Abort, Retry, Ignore' message box
                         displayed when abort() is called (Windows debug only).